enormandeau/stacks_workflow/README.md

 # Look at (crude) graphs of group memberships to assist in choosing the K value
 # The .png files will be found in the 11-admixture folder
+# Requires the adegenet package
 parallel ./plot_admixture.R ::: 11-admixture/*.Q

+# If you have imagemagick installed, you can combine all images
+convert $(ls -1 11-admixture/input_renamed.*.png | sort -V) -gravity center -append all_admixture_figures.png
 ```

 4. Impute missing genotypes using sample related groups